PAUL K. MATTESON, MS.Ed., L.C.P.C.

 NANCY MULLINS, M.A.

-is a Licensed Marriage and Family Therapist.
+She is a Licensed Marriage and Family Therapist.
 She has presented workshops for 20 years on grief, loss, trauma, and abuse, nationally and internationally, including in Oklahoma City, Canada, Northern Ireland, England, New Zealand and Zimbabwe (12 years as a member of the staff of Dr. Elisabeth Kubler-Ross).
 She has training in Critical Incident Stress Management and is a partner in Support Services for Animal Care Professionals , leading and staffing workshops nationally on Compassion Fatigue and Burnout and other topics for animal care professionals.

 LEANNE ABDNOR, MSW

-began her grief work in 1985 at the Elisabeth Kubler-Ross Center in Virginia.
+Began her grief work in 1985 at the Elisabeth Kubler-Ross Center in Virginia.
 After years of training and apprenticeship, Dr. Kubler-Ross invited her to become a member of the clinical staff and help staff workshops.
 Lea organized and ran Externalization workshops in northern Virginia for five years.
 She is now a grief therapist in Boulder, Colorado, and volunteers as a victim advocate with the Boulder County Sheriff’s Office.
 “I didn’t know what it felt like to feel truly safe, physically and emotionally, until I attended a workshop.”

 LYNN GOLEMON, BA, CPA